saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 - `id` - a unique ID string
 - `user_id` - ID of related user model
 - `public_key` - a unique Asymmetric Public Key in PEM format string
-- `push_token` - a unique token string which uniquely identify mobile application for Push Notification system (i.e. unique address of current mobile application instance)
+- `push_token` - a unique token string which uniquely identifies Mobile Application for the Push Notification system (i.e. unique address of current Mobile Application instance)
 - `access_token` - a unique token string for authenticated access to API resources
 - `return_url` - a URL the Mobile Application will be redirected to at the end of the authentication process
 - `connect_session_token` - a unique token string for authentication session process